Code-dot-mil/code.mil/implementation-guide.md

 <sup><a name="Footnote_6">6</a></sup> Some licenses have guidelines that
 differ from the ones described here.
 For example, the GPL states that the filename must be COPYING.
-This is why your README MUST specify which file contains the license.
+This is why your README should specify which file contains the license.

 <sup><a name="Footnote_7">7</a></sup> If you have questions about what are